 Dr. Davis holds a Doctorate in Human Development and Psychology and a Master’s in Teaching, Learning, and Curriculum Environments from Harvard University.
 Her widely cited doctoral thesis focuses on children’s development in graphic symbolization and features a comparison between the drawings of young children and professional artists.
 Davis has been honored to serve as an advisor to the President’s Council on the Arts and Humanities’ At-Risk Youth Project and to the Arts Education Partnership’s Committee on Higher Education Collaborations.
 She is the proud recipient of the Irene Buck Service to Arts Education and Sesame Workshop Sunny Days awards.

 Jessica Hoffmann Davis retired from the Harvard Graduate School of Education in 2005, in large part to focus on a book about her mother and the extraordinary school she directed for almost four decades: the Hoffmann School for Individual Development in Riverdale, New York.
 Davis’s educational memoir, Ordinary Gifted Children : The Power and Promise of Individual Attention, was published by Teachers College Press (2010).

-Davis lives with her husband in rural New Hampshire where recent writing has included three plays, Writes of Reunion (2010), Houseguests (2013) and The Salon (2015), put up (directed by Davis) at a local community theater.
+Davis lives with her husband in rural New Hampshire where recent writing has included four plays, wRites of Reunion (2010), Houseguests (2013), The Salon (2015), and Dearly Beloveds (2018) put up (directed by Davis) at a local community theater.
 She is ever grateful for her own education in the arts and persistently believes that all children deserve the chance to think of themselves as artists, shaping and changing their own and others’ views of the world.

 *Funded by the Cummings, Dodge, Ford, Julian, and Warhol Foundations.